ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Clarify what happens to OEM ID when companies merge
 - "OEMID" -> "OEM ID"
 - Use "urn:ietf..." for constrained device profile ID
+- Clarify that varying MAC addresses can be used as UEIDs

 --- contributor